talama/talama.dev/src/data/blog/_2025/_sokets_python/sockets_python_2.md

 So we can simply just read **chunks** of **bufsize** until the server closes the connection and sends **0 bytes** (`b""`).

-Its not perfect, but it works in this case and its easy to implement:
+It's not perfect, but it works in this case and it's easy to implement:

 ```python {27-34}
 // file: simple_client.py